Chaitudeshmukh143/Expense-Tracker/README.md

 2. Configure Oracle DB credentials in `TransactionDAO.java`
 3. Deploy on Apache Tomcat server
 4. Open in browser: `http://localhost:8080/ExpenseTracker/`

+   📝 Future Enhancements
+ 1.Add user login and authentication
+ 2.Filter and search transactions by date/category
+ 3.Export data to Excel or PDF
+ 4.Use connection pooling and a framework like Spring Boot

 ## 📁 Database Setup